kubeflow/website/README.md

 1. While making the changes, you can preview them on your local version of the website at [http://localhost:1313/](http://localhost:1313/).
-Note that if you have more than one local git branch, when you switch between git branches the local website reflects the files in the current branch.
+Note that if you have more than one local Git branch, when you switch between Git branches the local website reflects the files in the current branch.

 Useful docs: